ksz-ksz/rxjs-insights/README.md

 * **events** - shows the events of the target,
 * **precedingEvents** - shows the events of the target; for each event shows the chain of events that triggered the given event,
 * **succeedingEvents** - shows the events of the target; for each event shows the tree of events that were triggered by the given event,
-* **flow** - shows an ordered tree of events related with the target events.
+* **flow** - shows an ordered tree of events related to the target events.

 A good starting point is to use the `subscribers` function:

 ![subscribers function output](./img/subscribers.png)

-From that point it's possible to interactively explore other options by expanding the `More` object:
+From there it's possible to interactively explore other options by expanding the `More` object:

 ![More object expanded](./img/more-object-expanded.png)